o-tsaruk/o-tsaruk/README.md

 ## About Me

 I am a software engineer focused on developing web applications with Web3 features integration.
 I have hands-on experience in smart contract development across multiple blockchains.

+My main stack includes React.js for front-end, Solidity or Rust for blockchain development, and Express.js or axum for back-end services.

 ## Areas of Experience